bramus/style-observer/README.md

 ### Callback Modes

-The CSSStyleObserver supports different modes for invoking the callback, specified via the callbackMode option in the options object:
+The `CSSStyleObserver` supports different modes for invoking the callback, specified via the `callbackMode` option in the `options` object:

-* CallbackMode.INDIVIDUAL: Only the changed property is passed to the callback function
+* `CallbackMode.INDIVIDUAL`: Only the changed property is passed to the callback function
-* CallbackMode.ALL: All observed properties are passed to the callback function, regardless of whether they changed or not
+* `CallbackMode.ALL`: All observed properties are passed to the callback function, regardless of whether they changed or not

+The default mode used is `CallbackMode.INDIVIDUAL`
 Try out a demo on CodePen: [https://codepen.io/bramus/pen/WNqKqxj](https://codepen.io/bramus/pen/WNqKqxj?editors=1111)

 ## Local Development